shiyoung77/tensegrity_perception/README.md

 # tensegrity_perception
+This is the official repository for the paper "6N-DoF Pose Tracking for Tensegrity Robot".
+[Paper Link](https://arxiv.org/abs/2205.14764)

 ## Introduction
-This is the official repository for the paper "6N-DoF Pose Tracking for Tensegrity Robot".
  This work aims to address the pose tracking problem of an N-bar tensegrity robots through a markerless, vision-based method, as well as novel, on-board sensors that can measure the length of the robot's cables.
 In particular, an iterative optimization process is proposed to estimate the 6-DoF poses of each rigid element of a tensegrity robot from an RGB-D video as well as endcap distance measurements from the cable sensors.
 To ensure the pose estimates of rigid elements are physically feasible, i.e., they are not resulting in collisions between rods or with the environment, physical constraints are introduced during the optimization.

 ![](https://i.imgur.com/pzNl5ek.gif)